 On average, 30 students are accepted into the programme every year.
 Programme applicants can be graduates from psychology or education departments.
 Candidates for the track of "School Psychology" are graduates of Departments of Psychology from a national university of Greece or a respective institution abroad, officially recognized by the National Academic Recognition Information Centre.
-Candidates for the track of "Applications of Psychology in School Community" are graduates of Departments of Education, Departments of Special Education, Departments of Philosophy, Pedagogy and Psychology, Departments of Philology, Departments of History and Archaeology, Departments of English/French/German/Italian/Spanish Language and Literature, Departments of Theatrical Studies, Departments of Early Childhood Care, Social Work, Speech Therapy and Occupational Therapy.
+Candidates for the track of "Applications of Psychology in School Community" are graduates of Departments of Education, Departments of Special Education, Departments of Philosophy, Pedagogy and Psychology, Departments of Philology, Departments of History and Archaeology, Departments of English/French/German/Italian/Spanish Language and Literature, Departments of Theatrical Studies, Department of Music Studies, Department of Social Administration (Social Work direction) and the Departments of Early Childhood Care, Social Work, Speech Therapy and Occupational Therapy.

-Candidates are required to successfully complete written examinations in two subjects (i.e. "social psychology and interpersonal dynamics" as well as "developmental psychology and psychopathology") and an interview.
+Candidates are required to successfully complete written examinations in two subjects (i.e. "social psychology and interpersonal dynamics" and "developmental psychology and psychopathology") and an interview.
 Students who obtain a master's degree, may register for the PhD programme.